-Product update ensures improved control over sensitive data
+Product update ensures improved control over sensitive data and an increased level of security

 With the Trusted Application Kit (T.A.K) Build38 has developed a software development kit (SDK) that protects mobile apps from all online threats.
 In order to adapt the T.A.K to new security requirements, the provider has now added Silicon Vault to its tool, which uses the hardware (HW)-backed storage capabilities of modern smartphones.
 This means that certificates, API keys, sensitive data and health information, among other things, can be stored on the mobile device even more securely than before.